latex3/l3build/CONTRIBUTING.md

   commit messages
 - We favour a single linear history so will rebase agreed pull requests on to the `master` branch
+- Where a commit fixes or closes an issue, please include this information in the first line of the commit message